ITSLeeds/UK2GTFS/README.md

 adopted the [GTFS](https://developers.google.com/transit/gtfs/) format which was developed by Google as a simple standard for publishing timetable data.
-Due to the wide-spread adoption of GTFS many useful tools have been develope that accept GTFS files as inputs.
+Due to the wide-spread adoption of GTFS many useful tools have been developed that accept GTFS files as inputs.
 This package is intended to make the conversion of UK data to the GTFS format simple and easy.